-It is highlighted that the all the financial disclosures made within this Report are based on audited solo financial statements and corresponding trial balance for the year ending 31 December 2022 for the CIF and the FSP.
-Under the Cyprus legal framework, the Company does not have the obligation to audit its financial statements before 30 September 2022 and therefore for purposes of prudential consolidation and disclosures in this Report, the management account figures are utilized.
+It is highlighted that the all the financial disclosures made within this Report are based on audited solo financial statements and corresponding trial balance for the year ending 31 December 2024 for the Eurotrade Investments RGB Ltd (the "CIF"), the Eurotrade SA (Pty) Limited and the Eurotrade International Ltd (MU).
+Under the Cyprus legal framework, the Company does not have the obligation to audit its financial statements before 30 September 2025 and therefore for purposes of prudential consolidation and disclosures in this Report, the management account figures are utilized.
 In addition, the Group does not have a legal requirement to prepare consolidated financial statements and therefore for purposes of prudential consolidation and disclosures in this Report, consolidated management account figures are utilized